Skip Navigation

 Taylor

-Taylor is a senior majoring in English with a minor in Music.
-She is part of the English Honors Program and has taken courses focusing on American Literature, British Literature, and young adult novels.
-Additionally, she is in the process of writing her final thesis and has accepted the position as a teaching assistant for a Shakespearean tragedy class.
-In her free time, you can find her reading romance novels, listening to Taylor Swift, or writing songs of her own.
-She hopes to pursue a career in publishing.
+Taylor is a senior majoring in English with a minor in music.
+She is part of the English Honors program and is currently in the process of writing her final thesis focusing on how romance novels are viewed as media objects within the publishing market.
+Taylor has also been a teaching assistant for a Shakespearean Tragedy class and works as a Student Staff Assistant in the Office of Academic Engagement assisting freshmen students.
+In her free time, you can find her playing with her cat Merlot, listening to Taylor Swift, or writing songs of her own!